 Since this guide addresses tactical questions related to crawl efficiency, we won’t cover the definitions of these activities.
-If you'd like more background before reading on, Google provides a brief introduction to how Google discovers and indexes sites on their Webmasters Blog.
+If you'd like more background before reading on, Google provides a brief introduction to how Google discovers and indexes sites on their Search Central blog.

 First, we'll cover the basic characteristics of crawling before reviewing methods to optimize crawl efficiency.
 Although this article refers to Googlebot, it can be used as a general guide for all search engines.